My confidence increased and my network expanded – definitely add this course to your professional development plan!

 Intro to Tech Comm

 A overview of careers in Technical Communications.
 Guest speakers will discuss various areas of the Tech Communication profession.
-Students will also have the opportunity to meet other fellow participants with whom they will be spending the next eight months.
+Students will also have the opportunity to meet other fellow participants with whom they will be spending the next five months.
 An overview of the program will be discussed, as well as expectations and requirements for completion.

 Essential Skills Course